 - If you and/or your employer have any outstanding questions or difficulties with the work permit process or permanent residence application process, Moving2Canada has a short list of recommended regulated immigration consultants who can provide crucial answers and guidance.
 If you choose to retain the services of a consultant, the cost of the initial consultation will be deducted from the balance of fees.

-This page has been written in response to discussion among the Moving2Canada community on the subject of whether participants under the International Experience Canada (IEC) program may enjoy implied status as they transition to another Canadian work permit.
-Our sources include the government of Canada’s Immigration and Refugee Protection Act (IRPA, the regulations governing Canadian immigration policy), trusted immigration representatives, and case study experiences from among the community, including those of the writer.
+Our sources include the government of Canada’s Immigration and Refugee Protection Act (IRPA, the regulations governing Canadian immigration policy), trusted immigration representatives, and case study experiences.